gabriele-mastrapasqua/chcrypto/README.md

 make ingestFile
 ```

-> NOTE: This command is a one time commands, useful for debug / test the solution loading 1 mil rows in the db.
+> NOTE: This command is a one time command, useful for debug / test the solution loading 1 mil rows in the db and to check query performance.
 > NOTE: set your docker desktop at least with 4gb or ram allocated for all docker services.

 ### Step 2b: Check Grafana web UI and try some queries